ezsystems/commerce-documentation/docs/guide/product_description/contact_forms_and_legal_aspects.md

 ## T&C and data protection

 These documents can be edited and translated in the backend of the system in the "service folder".
-Each document stores a code which allows to link the documents in templates or textmodules using a permanent URI.
+Each document stores a code which enables linking to the documents in templates or textmodules using a permanent URI.

 ![T&C and data protection](img/Service_folder.png)